SAP/terraform-provider-sap-cloud-identity-services/docs/data-sources/applications.md

 - `authentication_schema` (Attributes) Configure attributes particular to the schema "urn:sap:identity:application:schemas:extension:sci:1.0:Authentication" (see [below for nested schema](#nestedatt--values--authentication_schema))
 - `description` (String) Free text description of the Application
+- `display_name` (String) Display name of the application shown on the logon screen.
+Defaults to `name` when not set.
 - `id` (String) Id of the application
 - `multi_tenant_app` (Boolean) Only for Internal Use
 - `name` (String) Name of the application